-Once the required job has been located, operation of the enter key causes the recorder to search for all trigger sources for that job.
+Once the required job has been located, operation of the enter key initiates a search for all trigger sources for that job.

 After a 'Please wait' message, the job sources will be presented at the bottom line of the display.
 Up to 8 sources can be displayed on one page, but if there are more than eight, the first six are displayed along with a 'MORE>' softkey to allow access to remaining sources.